DVC Configuration Steps

 The most recent point cloud you have created will automatically be saved, but if you would like to create a new point cloud, you will be prompted to then save the previous one, otherwise it will be discarded.
 The names of all of the point clouds you have saved to the current session will appear in a dropdown list.
 You can select one from here and reload it.

 Alternatively, you may load a point cloud from a file you have saved.
-This must be a tab-delimited text file with the point number in the first column, followed by the x, y and z coordinates of each point.
+Allowed file formats are txt, csv, xlxs, inp.
+This could be a tab-delimited text file with the point number in the first column, followed by the x, y and z coordinates of each point.

 An example is shown below.
 The first point in the file will be used as the starting point for the DVC analysis.
 Note that you may use non-integer coordinates.